JehanAB/jehanab.github.io/README.md

-# Jehan AlBuainain — Portfolio (React + Vite)
+# Jehan AlBuainain — Portfolio

-The full personal portfolio site, rebuilt from static HTML/CSS/JS into React + Vite — same tooling as the Ops Desk, Recipe Finder, and Habit Tracker projects in this portfolio, so the site itself now matches the stack it showcases.
+The full personal portfolio site, rebuilt from static HTML/CSS/JS into React + Vite — same tooling as the Ops Desk and Recipe Finder projects in this portfolio, so the site itself now matches the stack it showcases.

 Every section, every piece of content, every interactive feature from the original site is here: dark mode, full English/Arabic (RTL) translation,